 When Should You Start Secret Rotation?

-You might think secret rotation is something only big companies with lots of employees or years of experience need to worry about.
-But waiting too long to implement it can make it too expensive to adopt.
+You might think secret rotation is something only big companies with many employees or years of experience need to worry about.
+However, waiting too long to implement it can make it too expensive to adopt.
 Secrets often spread across different projects and teams, making it costly and complicated to change a single secret.

-Once while working on a project, I was given a key with high-level access to modify data that I didn’t actually need.
-When I was communicated it with my manager, I discovered that the same key was being used by many others across multiple projects.
-Changing it became a huge challenge because not only did every user need to update their keys, but we also had to identify all the projects using this key.
+Once, while working on a project, I was given a key with high-level access to modify data I didn’t need.
+When I communicated it with my manager, I discovered that many others used the same key across multiple projects.
+Changing it became a considerable challenge because not only did every user need to update their keys, but we also had to identify all the projects using this key.
 If we disabled it, many things could stop working.
-The complexity and risk made it difficult to take action, forcing the team to explore other out-of-the-box solutions.
+The complexity and risk made it challenging to take action, forcing the team to explore other out-of-the-box solutions.

 Why Start Secret Rotation Early?